Annual Municipal Report Public Engagement

 Understanding the financial statements

-The consolidated accumulated surplus reported on the financial statements is a key measure of the City's financial strength and long-term sustainability.
-The accumulated surplus consists of the City’s reserve funds and reserve as well as the value of our capital assets used to provide our core services and programs such as park land, recreation centres, roads, fire halls, civic buildings and vehicles used for garbage and recycling collection and servicing the community.
+The accumulated surplus reported on the consolidated annual financial statements is a key measure of the City of Burnaby’s financial strength and long-term sustainability.
+The accumulated surplus consists of the City’s reserve funds and reserves as well as the value of our tangible capital assets used to provide our core services and programs such as park land, recreation centres, roads, fire halls, civic buildings, and vehicles used for garbage and recycling collection and servicing the community.

-The 2024 annual surplus represents the growth in the accumulated surplus from the previous year.
-The majority of the surplus was generated from developer contributions such as community benefit bonus contributions, assets provided through the development process (also known as contributed assets), and associated investment income earned.
-These funds will continue to help the City finance future infrastructure and community amenities such as the Cameron Community Centre and Library, Burnaby Lake Recreation Complex, and the Community Safety Building.
-These capital reserves also fund the City's investments in non-market housing and more.
+The 2025 annual surplus represents the growth in the accumulated surplus from the previous year.
+The majority of the annual surplus was generated from revenues through development-related activities, including building permit revenues, community benefit bonus contributions, contributed tangible capital assets through development, grant funding received for future capital projects and associated investment income earned.
+These funds will continue to help the City finance community services, future infrastructure and community amenities such as the Cameron Community Centre and Library, Burnaby Lake Recreation Centre and the Community Safety Building.
+The City's reserves and reserve funds help support the City's investments in non-market housing initiatives and more.

-Setting aside surplus in the City’s reserve funds and reserves saves money for Burnaby taxpayers.
-By setting aside these funds, the City is able to build community amenities and infrastructure without borrowing and incurring debt charges.
-This stability also allows the City to keep tax increases consistently among the lowest in the region.
+At the end of each fiscal year, allocating realized annual surpluses to the City’s reserves and reserve funds helps reduce long‑term costs for Burnaby taxpayers.
+By building these reserves, the City can invest in community amenities and infrastructure without relying on borrowing and incurring debt servicing costs.
+This financial stability also supports the City’s ability to keep property tax increases stable and consistently among the lowest in the region.

-As the City’s population continues to grow, the ability to invest into the future while minimizing the impact on tax rates remains a Council priority.
+As the City’s population continues to grow, the ability to invest into the future while maintaining stable tax rates for Burnaby taxpayers remains a Council priority.

 Share your feedback